 Danny's email address is: email@example.com

-In the weeks to come, we will add more pictures to this page of Hardy and hopefully for some of you they will bring back some fond memories.
+As I find them or receive them, we will add more pictures to this page of Hardy and hopefully for some of you they will bring back some fond memories.

 Feel free to send us any pictures you might have along with anything you might want to say, like how you first met Hardy... and we will post it here on this page.